Keyauth-site/keyauth-cpp-library-1.2API/README.md

-# keyauth-cpp-library
+# EpicAuth-cpp-library
-KeyAuth C++ Library
+EpicAuth C++ Library

-This is the source code of the library_x64.lib file from https://github.com/KeyAuth/KeyAuth-CPP-Example
+This is the source code of the library_x64.lib file from https://github.com/EpicAuth/EpicAuth-CPP-Example

 **This is NOT open-source, in respect to copyright usage.
 Commercial use is prohibited, read below for further clarification**